aconcan/markdown-cv/index.md

 `Feb 2023 - Nov 2023`
 ### Peblo
 **Head of Customer Success**

-- role description
+Stakeholder and relationship management.
+Pricing renegotiation.
+Workflow optimization.

-* Introduced bank account penny testing, to the onboarding process, reducing failure by X%.
+* Introduced bank account penny testing, to the onboarding process, reducing initial onboarding failure by X%.
-*
+* Led pricing renegotiations with all partners.
+Succeeded in increasing the average partner fee from 1.1% to 3.5%.
+* Wrote a script to pull daily inbound parter comms data from the Front API.
+Used this data to develop a partner scoring index that captured their cost to serve.

 `Nov 2019 - Nov 2022`
 ### Stripe